Are you looking for an all natural, great way to boost immunity during cough and cold season? Here’s how to make elderberry syrup and how to use it!

 And he did after just a couple of days he was feeling so much better!

-Now I’d heard of the remarkable cold fighting properties of Elderberry but had never tried it, however this experience made me realize it was well worth looking into.
+Now I’d heard of the remarkable cold fighting properties of elderberry but had never tried it, however this experience made me realize it was well worth looking into.
+I asked a good friend who makes her own how to make elderberry syrup and she shared her simple recipe with me!

 What does Elderberry syrup do??